Vidalia Onion & Beefsteak Tomato Tart

 - 6 tablespoons ice water

-Pulse the flour and salt in the bowl of a food processor three times, add the frozen butter and pulse ten times.
+Pulse the flour and salt in the bowl of a food processor three times, add the frozen butter, and pulse 10 times.
 Using the feed tube, slowly add the water with the processor running.
 DO NOT OVERMIX.
-Dump the dough out onto a smooth surface, gather into a disc shape, flatten, wrap in plastic wrap and refrigerate thirty minutes.
+Dump the dough out onto a smooth surface, gather into a disc shape, flatten, wrap in plastic wrap and refrigerate for 30 minutes.

-Remove the dough from the refrigerator and let rest ten minutes.
+Remove the dough from the refrigerator and let rest for 10 minutes.

 Preheat the oven to 375 degrees.
 Lightly grease your tart pan with butter.